kirenz/ds-python/docs/data.md

 df.isnull().sum() * 100 / len(df)
 ```

+If we find missing cases in our data, we need to decide how to deal with them.
+We cover this topic in the section feature engineering.

 ### Outlier and novelty detection

 Many applications require being able to decide whether a new observation belongs to the same distribution as existing observations (it is an inlier), or should be considered as different (it is an outlier).
 Two important distinctions must be made ([scikit-learn developers](https://scikit-learn.org/stable/modules/outlier_detection.html)):